Hik-UP/documentation/backend/routes/user/hike/organizer/create.rst

-.. _remove:
+.. _create:

-Remove
+Create
 ============

-Remove an existing Hike.
+Create a new Hike.

 Authentication
 ------------